Ameensakr/sp21-s1234/proj1/README.md

 # Deque

 ## Overview
-A dynamic efficient data structure that executes several operations rapidly, used a sentinel node to make the deque cyclic so it's easier to delete and insert objects.
+A dynamic efficient data structure that executes several operations rapidly, uses a sentinel node to make the deque cyclic so it's easier to delete and insert objects.
 Implemented the iterable interface so the user can iterate through the deque elements.

 ## Methods
 1. `addFirst`: Adds an item to the front of the deque.